The Book of Abramelin: Origin and manuscript sources

+Practical magic and ritual

+The practical magic described in The Book of Abramelin involves a detailed ritual lasting six to eighteen months, depending on the version.
+This ritual is designed to achieve communion with one's Holy Guardian Angel and involves strict purity practices, prayer, and the use of magic word squares.

 Magic word squares

 The practical magic of Abramelin (found in both Book III of the French text, and Book IV of the German original) centres around a set of talismans composed of magic word squares.
 These are similar to traditional magic squares, though the latter are usually composed of numbers, while Abramelin's squares contain letters.
 Commonly word squares are used as puzzles or as teaching aids for students.
 In the context of Abramelin, the focus becomes mystical—so that each square should contain words or names that relate to the magical goal of the square.
 A parallel is found in the famous Sator Arepo Tenet Opera Rotas word square, an altered version of which is also found among Abramelin's squares.

 For example, a square entitled "To walk underwater for as long as you want" contains the word MAIAM (מים), the Hebrew word for "water".
-A square for recovering treasures of jewelry begins with the word TIPHARAH (תפארה, a variant of Tiferet), which can mean "golden ring" in Hebrew and is also the name of the sphere of "Beauty" (which has the planetary attribution of the Sun) on the Kabbalistic Tree of Life.
+A square for recovering treasures of jewelry begins with the word TIPHARAH (תפארה, a variant of Tiferet), which can mean "golden ring" in Hebrew and is also the name of the sphere of "Beauty" (which has the planetary attribution of the Sun) on the Kabbalistic tree of life.

+Influence and legacy

+The Book of Abramelin has had a significant influence on Western esotericism, particularly on the practices of the Hermetic Order of the Golden Dawn and Aleister Crowley.
+Crowley’s engagement with the Abramelin operation is documented in his autobiographical works, where he describes his attempts to perform the ritual and its impact on his magical practices.

 Translations

-19th century

-In 1897, The Book of the Sacred Magic of Abramelin the Mage was translated into English by the British occultist Samuel L. MacGregor Mathers.
-The magic described in the grimoire was influential in the Hermetic Order of the Golden Dawn, of which Mathers was the head.
+In 1897, The Book of the Sacred Magic of Abramelin the Mage was translated into English by the British occultist Samuel L. MacGregor Mathers from a 15th-century French version of the manuscript.
+This translation contains three of the four books.
+The magic described in the grimoire significantly influenced the Hermetic Order of the Golden Dawn, an organization Mathers co-founded.

-21st century

-A German translation, credited to Abraham of Worms and edited by Georg Dehn, was published in 2001 by Edition Araki.
-In the Dehn version, the fourth book is included.
-All 251 of the word squares are completely filled in.
-An English translation of Dehn's edition was published in 2006 by the American publisher Nicholas Hays.
+In 2006, Georg Dehn edited and published The Book of Abramelin: A New Translation, which includes all four books and is based on the original German sources.
+This edition provides a more complete and accurate representation of the text.